Plymouth Colony: Mayflower voyage

-The departure of the Mayflower and Speedwell was beset by delays.
-Further disagreements with the Merchant Adventurers held up the departure in Southampton.
-A total of 120 passengers finally departed on August 5 – 90 on the Mayflower and 30 on the Speedwell.
-Leaving Southampton, the Speedwell suffered significant leakage, which required the ships to immediately put in at Dartmouth.
-The leakage was partly caused by being overmasted and being pressed too much with sail.
+The departure of the Mayflower and Speedwell was beset by delays, including further disagreements with the Merchant Adventurers.
+A total of 120 passengers finally departed on August 5: 90 on the Mayflower and 30 on the Speedwell.
+Leaving Southampton, the Speedwell took on significant leakage, which required the ships to immediately put in at Dartmouth.
+The leakage was partly caused by being overmasted and pressed with too much sail.
 Repairs were completed, and a further delay ensued as they awaited favorable winds.
 The two ships finally set sail on August 23; they traveled only 200 mi beyond Land's End before another major leak in the Speedwell forced the expedition to return again to England, this time to the port of Plymouth.
-The Speedwell was found to be unseaworthy; some passengers abandoned their attempt to emigrate, while others joined the Mayflower, crowding the already heavily burdened ship.
+The Speedwell was found to be unseaworthy; some passengers abandoned their attempt to emigrate, while others joined the Mayflower, overcrowding the already heavily burdened ship.
 Later, it was speculated that the crew of the Speedwell had intentionally sabotaged the ship to avoid having to make the treacherous trans-Atlantic voyage.
-The delays had significant consequences; the cost of the repairs and port fees required that the colonists sell some of their vital provisions.
+The delays had significant consequences; the cost of repairs and port fees required that the colonists sell some of their vital provisions.
 More importantly, the late-autumn voyage meant that everyone had to spend the coming winter on board the Mayflower off Cape Cod in increasingly squalid conditions.

-The Mayflower departed Plymouth, England, on September 6, 1620, with 102 passengers and about 30 crew members in the small, 106 ft long ship.
-The seas were not severe during the first month in the Atlantic but, by the second month, the ship was being hit by strong north-Atlantic winter gales, causing it to be badly shaken with water leaks from structural damage.
-There were many obstacles throughout the trip, including multiple cases of seasickness and the bending and cracking of a main beam of the ship.
+The Mayflower departed Plymouth, England, on September 6, 1620, with 102 passengers and about 30 crew members in the 106 ft long ship.
+The seas were not severe during the first month on the Atlantic, but in the second month the ship was badly shaken by strong north-Atlantic winter gales, causing leaks from structural damage.
+There were many hardships and dangers throughout the trip, including seasickness and the bending and cracking of a main beam of the ship.
 One death occurred, that of William Button.

 After two months at sea, they sighted land on November 9, 1620, off the coast of Cape Cod.
-They attempted to sail south to the designated landing site at the mouth of the Hudson but ran into trouble in the region of Pollock Rip, a shallow area of shoals between Cape Cod and Nantucket Island.
+They attempted to sail south to the designated landing site at the mouth of the Hudson but ran into trouble at Pollock Rip, a shallow area of shoals between Cape Cod and Nantucket Island.
 With winter approaching and provisions running dangerously low, the passengers decided to return north to Cape Cod Bay and abandon their original landing plans.